Saltam4/AsunaRobot/README.md

     <a href="https://https://github.com/SAlTAM4/"> <img src="https://img.shields.io/badge/Bot%20Owner-Saitama-%2300adf4?style=for-the-badge&logo=appveyor" /></a>
 </p>

-# OppaiiRobot
-Telegram Group Manager Bot Written In Python Using Telethon+Pyrogram.
+#### Telegram Group Manager Bot Written In Python Using Telethon+Pyrogram.

+Originally a marie fork - Oppaii has evolved further and was built to be more useful for Anime Chats.
+Can be found on telegram as [Oppaii](https://telegram.dog/OppaiiRobot).

+The Support group can be reached out to at [Makima Chat](https://telegram.dog/MakimaChat), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 ## Requirements